-A psychotic disorder is often characterized by people who lose touch with reality and are unable to perform normal day-to-day tasks. ¹ While schizophrenia is the most common psychotic disorder, there are many different types of this condition – each of which come with their own set of symptoms and treatment.
+A psychotic disorder is characterized by the loss of touch with reality and the inability to perform normal day-to-day tasks. ¹ While schizophrenia is the most common psychotic disorder, there are many different types of these conditions.
+Each of these comes with its own set of symptoms and treatments.

-Throughout this article, we’re going to explore the types of psychotic disorders, their related signs and symptoms, diagnosis, and the best treatment options.
-At the end, we invite you to ask further questions.
+Throughout this article, we’re going to explore the types of psychotic disorders, their related signs and symptoms, their diagnosis, and the best treatment options.

 Psychotic Disorder Symptoms